gomorpheus/morpheus-docs/release_notes/current.rst

   All of the NSX network objects to be scoped to a group by default and have individual role permission for each nsx object.Owned by and only visible by default to that group.
 Permission to create each object type can be assigned via user roles NSX objects are: ?
 Transport Zones ?
 Logical Switches (VxLans) ?
 DLR ?
 Edge Services Gateway (Firewall, NAT, DHCP, VPN, Load Balancing) ?
 Load Balancers ?
 Security Groups"

 Openstack: Backups: Storage Provider options added Openstack backup creation now allows for choosing a storage provider.

-  - Openstack Backup/Restores works with Local disk types, Volume disk types and Multiple disks.
+Openstack Backup/Restores work with Local disk types, Volume disk types and Multiple disks.
-  - If 'Archive Snapshots' is set on the Storage Provider, backups will be offloaded from Openstack onto the specified storage provider.
-  - If 'Archive Snapshots' is unchecked, backups will remain on Openstack.
-  - Offloaded backups can still be restored to Openstack.

 Openstack: Migrations
   Ability to migrate an Instance from an openstack-based cloud to any other openstack-based cloud